mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 One of the main advantages of using LaTeX is the ability to write math formulas easily.
 That's why we, as science, math and engineering students, should learn LaTeX to write papers, articles, etc.

-###Setting up
+###Math Tags
-There are three main ways to insert formulas or other calculations:
+There are three main ways to insert formulas or other calculations.
+This section will go over these three ways and also give more information about some useful tags to do math.

 * **Inline**: You can insert a formula in the same line as you text by using dollar sign to start and to end a formula.

     ```latex